Why buyers need buildings insurance before exchanging contracts

 Why does this happen?

-- Conveyancing solicitors are sometimes partly responsible.
-Most buyers are sometimes only made aware that they need to arrange cover just before or sometimes at the point of exchange.
+Conveyancing solicitors are sometimes partly responsible.
+Sometimes buyers are only made aware that they need to arrange cover just before or sometimes at the point of exchange.

-- Comparison sites do not cater for, or make it clear that, the chosen policy may not cover the period between exchange and completion.
-This may be explicit in the policy terms, but, in the flurry of activity around exchange, most buyers will not read this.
+Comparison sites do not cater for or make it clear that the chosen policy may not cover the period between exchange and completion.
+This may be explicit in the policy terms, but, in the flurry of activity around exchange, most buyers will not read the small print.